Who’s on First? by Coach Chad

 Other important things to notice occur after position 1.
 Notice what happens in the rest of that row of photos.
 The barbell is now weightless allowing him to pull underneath it and receive in the full squat.
 The bar never goes higher than chest level but he is able to expertly sneak underneath it.
 That’s some amazing speed.
 According to my calculations, 387.2 lbs doesn’t really hang around in the air very long waiting on me to get under it.
 Speed is the name of the game here.

 Hopefully all of this is causing your head to spin in circles.
-Just make sure it stops before you set your new PRs at the Mock Meet 8/5!
+Just make sure it stops before you set your new PRs this week!